Travelling to our Open Days

 Travelling by bus

-There are bus stops near Bath bus station and Bath Spa train station.
+There is a bus stop near the back of Bath Spa train station on Rossiter Road.
 Student ambassadors and staff members in red t-shirts will be there on Open Days to direct you.

 Read more about travelling to the University by bus.

 Directly to the University

 The bus from the Lansdown Park & Ride will bring you directly to the University on the Open Day.
 Buses run frequently between the Park & Ride and the campus from 8am.
 The last bus leaves campus at 5.30pm.

 If you're using Sat Nav, use the postcode BA1 9BJ to get to the Park & Ride.

 - group ticket £10 (maximum of three passengers)